docker-mailserver/docker-mailserver/ENVIRONMENT.md

 ##### LDAP_SERVER_HOST

 - **empty** => mail.domain.com
-- => Specify the dns-name/ip-address where the ldap-server
+- => Specify the dns-name/ip-address where the ldap-server is listening, or an URI like `ldaps://mail.domain.com`
 - NOTE: If you going to use the mailserver in combination with docker-compose you can set the service name here

 ##### LDAP_SEARCH_BASE